STATS 7107 - Statistical Modelling and Inference

 General Course Information

-Course Code STATS 7107 Course Statistical Modelling and Inference Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites MATHS 7027 Assumed Knowledge Experience with the statistical package R such as would be obtained from MATHS 7107 Course Description Course Content: Statistical methods underpin disciplines which draw inference from data and this includes just about everything: for example, the sciences, humanities, technology, education, engineering, government, industry and medicine.
+Course Code STATS 7107 Course Statistical Modelling and Inference Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge MATHS 7027 and MATHS 7103.
+Familiarity with a programming language; R would be most beneficial.
+Course Description Course Content: Statistical methods underpin disciplines which draw inference from data and this includes just about everything: for example, the sciences, humanities, technology, education, engineering, government, industry and medicine.
 Analysis of the complex problems arising in practice requires an understanding of fundamental statistical principles together with knowledge of how to use suitable modelling techniques.
 Computing using high-level software is also an essential element of modern statistical practice.
 This course provides you with these skills by giving an introduction to the principles of statistical inference and linear statistical models using the freely available statistical package R.

 Topics covered are: point estimates, unbiasedness, mean-squared error, confidence intervals, tests of hypotheses, power calculations, derivation of one and two-sample procedures: simple linear regression, regression diagnostics, and prediction: linear models, analysis of variance (ANOVA), multiple linear regression, factorial experiments, analysis of covariance models including parallel and separate regressions, and model building; maximum likelihood methods for estimation and testing, and goodness-of-fit tests.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesUpon successful completion of this course you will be able to: